JustAGyro/Group-Portfoilio-Project-Robinhood/feature_list.md

 ## 2. Dashboard & Portfolio

-- Logged in users can see their portfolio performance
+- Create: Logged in users can purchase stocks from the stock detail page of the respective stock.
-- Logged in users can discover new stocks
+- Read: Logged in users can see thier portfolio performance, watchlists, view their notes, discover new stocks, etc.
-- Logged in users can learn about investing
+- Update: Logged in users can edit their dashboard, edit their notes, edit stock names to personalize their dashboard.
-- Logged in users can read market news
+- Delete: Logged in users can sell all or some of each stock they own through the dashboard, or by clicking on the stock in any list.

 ## 3. Asset/Stock Details